openvm-org/openvm/extensions/algebra/guest/README.md

-# OpenVm Algebra Traits
+# OpenVM Algebra Traits

-Traits used for Algebraic calculations in OpenVm
+Traits used for Algebraic calculations in OpenVM